Molecular-Biophysics-Database/mbdb-input-ui/README.md

 *IMPORTANT NOTE:*
 ---
-***Code in this repository will be integrated into `mbdb-app`.
+***Code in this repository will be integrated into [mbdb-app](https://github.com/Molecular-Biophysics-Database/mbdb-app).
 It is currently being developed separately to simplify the development process.***

 Quick and dirty build instructions
 ---